South Bay (Los Angeles County): Neighborhoods

 The region is bordered on the north by the Westside region of Los Angeles, on the northeast by the South Los Angeles region and on the east and southeast by the Gateway Cities.

 South Bay Cities Council of Governments

 The South Bay Cities Council of Governments (SBCCOG) is a joint powers authority government agency made of politicians from the sixteen South Bay cities and unincorporated Los Angeles County that share the goal of maximizing the quality of life and productivity of the South Bay region of Los Angeles.
-The SBCCOG members are Carson, El Segundo, Gardena, Hawthorne, Hermosa Beach, Inglewood, Lawndale, Lomita, Manhattan Beach, Palos Verdes Estates, Rancho Palos Verdes, Redondo Beach, Rolling Hills, Rolling Hills Estates, Torrance, the Harbor City/San Pedro/Wilmington communities of the City of Los Angeles and the unincorporated areas of the County of Los Angeles District 2 and 4.
+The SBCCOG members are Carson, El Segundo, Gardena, Hawthorne, Hermosa Beach, Inglewood, Lawndale, Lomita, Manhattan Beach, Palos Verdes Estates, Rancho Palos Verdes, Redondo Beach, Rolling Hills, Rolling Hills Estates, Torrance, the Harbor City/San Pedro/Wilmington communities of the City of Los Angeles and the unincorporated areas of the County of Los Angeles Districts 2 and 4.

 Major employers

 Port of Los Angeles

 The Port of Los Angeles, sprawling across the shorelines of San Pedro and Wilmington, is the busiest in the United States.
 When combined with the Port of Long Beach, it is the fifth-busiest in the world.
 Traditionally, most of the populations of Wilmington and San Pedro have worked for the port in some capacity.
 It is increasingly the primary driver of the Southern California economy.
 Industrial growth in the Inland Empire is almost entirely attributable to increased port traffic since the 1980s.
 The massive increase in cargo volume has created significant air pollution (especially of particulate matter in neighboring communities, resulting from the combustion of low-grade marine diesel fuel).